 Scale

-Council has to consider the total volume of waste going to landfill across the Shoalhaven LGA of 4567km2.
+Council has to consider the size of their local government areas (LGAs).
+Shoalhaven has an area of 4567km2.
 For comparison, our neighbouring councils of Kiama and Shellharbour cover only 258km2 and 147km2 respectively.

 Shoalhaven City Council manages the waste produced by over 100,000 people (and up to 400,000 people during peak tourism seasons) every day.